ManuelDMorales/datagen-sngw-phen/README.md

 `Process_PhenWaveforms.ipynb` for applying injections, data conditioning (whitened, band-pass filtering), and generating a dataset of window strain samples.
 Each one of these windows has the same length Twin<4,096s, contains noise plus a phenomenological waveform, and is saved in a .txt file.
 In addition, a log.dat file is saved which contains information about injected signals in all windows.

-In addition, the file `Toolbox.py' is included, which contains all functions used in the notebooks.
+In addition, the file `Toolbox.py` is included, which contains specific functions for the notebooks.

 # Special instructions